-Whether or not homeowners are using a Ouija board at the time, flickering lights are not a sign of a ghostly presence.
-Instead, any time lights flicker or dim without prompting, homeowners should assume there is a loose or faulty connection somewhere in their electrical system.
+Flickering lights are not a sign of a mysterious presence.
+Instead, anytime lights flicker or dim without prompting, you can assume there is a loose or faulty connection somewhere in your electrical system.

 2. Sparks from Outlets or Switches

-At no point should electricity leave the wires in the home or appliances.
-Stray sparks can catch things on fire; in fact, arcing electricity is one of the primary causes of house fires across the country.
-As soon as a homeowner sees a spark emerge from an outlet or switch, they should be on guard.
+At no point should electricity leave the wires in your home or appliances.
+Stray sparks can catch things on fire.
+In fact, arcing electricity is one of the primary causes of house fires across the country.
+As soon as you see a spark emerge from an outlet or switch, you should be on guard.

-As a part of routine maintenance, homeowners should make a habit of holding their hands near outlets and switches.
+As a part of routine maintenance, make a habit of holding your hand near outlets and switches.
 It’s not uncommon for electrical devices to heat up during operation, but if unused plugs or switches are generating warmth on their own, something isn’t right.
-In fact, hot outlets should not be used; homeowners should disconnect all cords immediately and call an electrician to help with the issue.
+In fact, hot outlets should not be used.
+If you find a hot outlet, disconnect all cords immediately and call an electrician to help.

 The one exception to this rule is dimmer switches, which function by dissipating the excess electrical energy and becoming warm.
-Homeowners need to check the wattage of a light before installing a dimmer switch, to ensure the dimmer doesn’t work overtime and get too hot to touch.
-Homeowners can learn other useful electrical safety tips here: https://www.ahs.com/home-matters/quick-tips/electrical-safety-tips-for-your-home
+Check the wattage of a light before you install any dimmer switch to ensure that the dimmer won’t have to work overtime and get too hot to touch.

 5. Loose Outlets or Switches